jrd261/exp-docs/_pages/developers/guides/real-time-communication.md

 ---
-permalink: /developers/guides/network
+permalink: /developers/guides/real-time-communication
-title: The EXP Network
+title: Real Time Communications
 keywords: network
 ---

 # Overview

-The EXP network facilities real time communication between devices on the EXP platform.
+Devices on the EXP platform can communicate in real time.
 Messaging takes place though multi-cast broadcasting.

 Broadcasts have a name, payload, and channel.
 Using the SDKs, devices can listen on channels for broadcasts by name, and take action upon receiving the payload.
 Devices can also respond to the broadcast with a response payload.
 The broadcaster in turn recieves an array of response payloads.